View Source ProcessHub.Strategy.PartitionTolerance.MajorityQuorum (ProcessHub v0.5.0-beta)

 For automatic adaptation to gradual scale-down, consider using ProcessHub.Strategy.PartitionTolerance.DynamicQuorum instead.

-You can reset the expected cluster size using:
+To reset the expected cluster size after an intentional downsize:

 ProcessHub.Strategy.PartitionTolerance.MajorityQuorum.reset_cluster_size(:my_hub, 3)